conan-io/docs/integrations/cross_platform/yocto.rst

     CONAN_PKG = "mosquitto/1.4.15@bincrafters/stable"

-This recipe will be placed inside your own application layer that should be also added to the *conf/bblayers.conf* file.
+This recipe will be placed inside your application layer that should be also added to the *conf/bblayers.conf* file.

 Configure Conan variables for the build
 ---------------------------------------

-Additionally to the recipe, you will need to provide the information about the credentials for Artifactory or the profile to be used to retrieve the packages in the the *conf/local.conf* file of your build folder.
+Additionally to the recipe, you will need to provide the information about the credentials for Artifactory or the profile to be used to retrieve the packages in the *local.conf* file of your build folder.

 .. code-block:: text
    :caption: *poky_build_folder/conf/local.conf*